ruizdurazo/ruizdurazo/notes/on-how-to-remember-what-you-read/index.md

 ## Intro

+Reading is cool.

 A few years ago, I started to read more books. 📚

-Reading is cool.
-When I read, I can be inspired, surprised, mind-blown.

 If you're reading this, then you probably like to read too.

-And maybe you’re reading some great book right now.
-Perhaps the ideas in the book are truly life-changing.
-Or perhaps the story is so good you almost can't put the book down.
+Maybe you’re reading some great book right now.
+Perhaps the ideas in the book are insightful and truly life-changing.
+Or perhaps the story is so good you can't put the book down.

 In any case, you might be thinking that it's so good that you'll never forget it.